hearvox/Research/News-Trust/credscore.md

 6. An API service for adtech: Advertisers and adtech platforms could auto-build blacklists, barring ad placements on sites which fail to rise above a certain CredScore.

 ### You can run, but you can't hide ###
 Preliminary tests run on known fake-news and fact-based stories already reveal statistically significant differences.
-Real news domain registrations are an average of three years older.
+Real news domain registrations are an average of eleven years older.
 Fake stories show a lower average grade level (and percentage of complex words) in readability analyses and more errors in accessibility tests.

 With each submitted URL, CredScore builds a better history of a site's trustworthiness.
 Soon CredScore history becomes another indicator.